kaiizzz/rebellion/README.md

 - TICK: the speed of simulation (higher number is slower), Set this parameter if you want to use the map GUI feature.

 ### Running the model
-To run the model, you can run the `Main.java` file.
-This will run the model with the default parameters.
-If you want to change the parameters, you can change the values in the `Params.java` file as detail above.
+To run the model, you can navigate to the `Main.java` file and run the file.

-You will be prompted to enter if you want to run the normal or extended model.
+You will be prompted in the console to enter if you want to run the normal or extended model.
 Enter `y` for the extended model and `n` for the normal model in the command line.

 You will then be prompted to enter the number of steps you want to run the model for.
 Enter the number of steps (integer above 0) you want to run the model for in the command line.